-Thousands of people quit their jobs each month.
+Nearly three million people quit their jobs in March, according to the latest figures from the Bureau of Labor Statistics.
 Do you plan on joining them?
 Here’s what you need to know before writing that resignation letter.

 With a strong job market for administrative professionals, it may be tempting to think about finding a new job.
 However, sometime it’s best to stay put.
 Be sure you think about these four issues before quitting your job: